-12. Department for Children, Schools and Families Basic file description DP Issues Statutory Provisions Retention Period [operational] Action at the end of the life of the record any longer 12.2 OFSTED reports and papers Replace former report with any new inspection report Review to see whether a further retention period is required 12.3 Returns Current year + 6 years SECURE DISPOSAL 12.4 Circulars from Department for Children, Schools and Families Whilst operationally required Review to see whether a further retention period is required
+12. L2.
+Department for Children, Schools, and Families Basic file description DP Issues Statutory Provisions Retention Period [operational] Action at the end of the life of the record 12.1 HMI reports These do not need to be kept any longer 12.2 OFSTED reports and papers Replace former report with any new inspection report Review to see whether a further retention period is required 12.3 Returns Current year + 6 years SECURE DISPOSAL 12.4 Circulars from Department for Children, Schools, and Families Whilst operationally required Review to see whether a further retention period is required